Klosmi/WP-dev/WPDevNotes.md

 - `default` keyword:
 	It helps us organize code by creating a **namespace**, like a folder for data.
 Just like we store movies, music, and photos in separate folders, we can organize functions and variables in different namespaces.
-	Sometimes, we only need one function from a file, and default makes that easier.
-Files can export multiple values, each in its own namespace.
+	When we only need one function from a file, `default` makes that easier.
+A file can export multiple values, each in its own namespace.
 Think of a namespace as a virtual organizer for code.

 <br>